 Someone who’s used opioids for an extended period of time may develop a tolerance and physical dependence, meaning the addict needs to take more and more of the drug to get high.
 As with other kinds of drugs, an individual who suddenly stops using will develop withdrawal symptoms, which may include irritability, vomiting, tremors and loss of appetite, to name a few.

 As with alcohol, there is no “cure” for addiction to opioids.
 Addicts can manage their condition and, as such, are considered to be in a perpetual state of recovery.
 Treatment is ongoing and combines medication, recovery meetings and individual counseling.
 An addict’s chances for maintaining sobriety are known to be greater when he or she continues with this combined therapeutic approach; it’s far more successful than abstinence.

 There’s an element of irony to opioid treatment.
 People trying to stay clean are often given an opiate, such as methadone, to help control the discomfort of withdrawal.
-In recent years, therapists have turned to a new drug called naltrexone, or Vivitrol, which blocks the effects of opioids, although it hasn’t been studied as closely or used as widely as methadone.
+In recent years, therapists have turned to Medication Assisted Treatment also referred to as MAT for opioid addiction.
+There is a prescription drug called naltrexone, or Vivitrol, which blocks the effects of opioids, although it hasn’t been studied as closely or used as widely as methadone.

 Seeking Treatment for Opioid Addiction